Shuqin2025/ssge-website/concepts/Evidence.md

 Trust

-Evidence is therefore not a by-product.
+Execution evidence is not a by-product of AI execution.

-It is the primary product of trustworthy execution.
+It is the primary artifact of trustworthy execution.

 ---

 ## Related Canon

-- C-001 Manifesto
-- C-005 Runtime
+* C-005 Runtime
-- C-006 Architecture
+* C-006 Architecture
-- C-007 Execution Loop
+* C-007 Execution Loop
+* C-009 Governance
+* C-010 Trust
+* C-011 Semantic Execution
+* C-012 Semantic State
+* C-013 Semantic Context